- Peer feedback and coaching available via Eli Review, October 7-November 1, 2019

-We invite proposals for the Undergraduate Researcher Poster Session at the Conference on College Composition and Communication (CCCC) in Kansas City, Missouri.
+We invite proposals for the Undergraduate Researcher Poster Session on Thursday, March 26, 2020, at the Conference on College Composition and Communication (CCCC) in Milwaukee, Wisconsin.
 The poster session showcases undergraduate research in writing studies, rhetoric and composition, professional writing, and related areas of study.

 CCCC is an annual convention for teachers, researchers, and students interested in all aspects of teaching and researching writing.
 It routinely attracts 3,000 attendees, ranging from professors to undergraduate students.
-This year’s conference theme focuses on “Languaging, Laboring, and Transforming.”
+This year’s conference theme focuses on “Considering Our Commonplaces.”
 Undergraduate researcher posters are not restricted to that theme, but may respond to it.
-Asao B. Inoue, the 2018 Program Chair, writes:

-The Undergraduate Researcher Poster Session provides a call to action for students to share the questions about writing and rhetoric that you are languaging, laboring, and transforming from your unique perspective as you begin to enter the field.
+The Undergraduate Researcher Poster Session provides an opportunity for students to share the questions about writing and rhetoric that you are performing – and seeing performed – from your unique perspective as you begin to enter the field.

 The annual poster session was initiated at the 2012 CCCC to encourage undergraduate participation in the conference; to attract younger members who are contemplating further education and careers in rhetoric and composition; to extend the organization’s diversity; and to examine, support, and represent the growing presence of undergraduate research in rhetoric, composition, and communication.
 In the context of these ongoing discussions, this poster session showcases the field’s premier undergraduate researchers and their projects.